 A lighter touch from Rioja, the Bodegas Beronia Crianza.

 Sample submitted for review.
-The Beronia Crianza is available for as low as $14.
-Imported by Gonzalez Byass.
+The Beronia Crianza is available for as low as $12.
+It is imported by Gonzalez Byass.
+It is also available in a 375ml bottle.

 A smooth and rounded wine with mouthwatering wild berry fruit characters, enhanced by subtle vanilla aromas from 12 months ageing in French and American oak barrels.
 Delicious with red meats and cheeses.